gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 This is an area I've been wanting to dive further into for quite some time.
 While there's still a lot more to explore for me (hopefully in some not-so-distant future production...), I'm quite happy with what we've been able to show back in April.

-The setup I ended up with was mostly inspired by this post from [Morten Vassvik](https://bsky.app/profile/vassvik.bsky.social/post/3lb6j2wnmtk2k).
+The setup I ended up with is mostly inspired by this post from [Morten Vassvik](https://bsky.app/profile/vassvik.bsky.social/post/3lb6j2wnmtk2k).
-The idea is to pre-fetch the neighboring information efficiently into LDS (short for "Local Data Share") by having all lanes cooperate to the operation.
+The idea is to pre-fetch the neighboring data efficiently into LDS (short for "Local Data Share") by having all lanes cooperate to the operation.
 We can then synchronize the group and go at performing our computations with all the neighboring cells' information close by and ready for fast access. :slightly_smiling_face:

 In my scenario however, I was interested in dealing with particles and implementing [smoothed-particle hydrodynamics](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics), or SPH for short.
+So I went ahead and started binning the particles into tiles of 4x4x4 cells.
+The tiles themselves are sparsely allocated using... spatial hashing, again!
+A very useful technique for sure.

+As part of the build process, I also generate a list of all tiles in the structure.
+My initial idea was to then dispatch one 4x4x4 group per tile for the solver, but due to the vastly varying number of particles in each tile, the performance was terrible...

 <div style="text-align: center;">